 Groom Lake, Nevada

 The installation is not open to the public.
-It is surrounded by motion sensors, armed guards, and warning signs stating that the use of deadly force is authorised.
-A small number of people have tested the boundary over the years; none of them have found it amusing.
+It is surrounded by motion sensors, armed guards, and signs stating that the use of deadly force is authorised.
+People who have approached the boundary have found the guards polite but unambiguous.
+The experience involves a firmly worded conversation and a request to leave.

-The Extraterrestrial Highway (Nevada State Route 375) runs along the eastern boundary of the test range for about 100km between Crystal Springs and Warm Springs.
-The highway was officially designated ET Highway in 1996 partly because the route was already attracting tourists and partly because Nevada is reasonably good at turning an eccentric asset into a tourism draw.
+Nevada State Route 375, running along the eastern boundary of the test range for about 100 kilometres between Crystal Springs and Warm Springs, was officially designated the Extraterrestrial Highway in 1996.
+Nevada correctly calculated that the route was already attracting tourists and decided to lean in.

-The turnoff to the back gate of Area 51 at Groom Lake Road (graded dirt, passable in most vehicles in dry conditions) runs about 25km from the highway junction near Rachel.
-The road dead-ends at the base perimeter: orange markers, a cattle grid, cameras on poles, and white guard vehicles in the distance.
-The guards will approach if you get too close to the boundary.
-They are polite but clear.
-The experience, such as it is, lasts about ten minutes.
+The turnoff to the back gate of Area 51 at Groom Lake Road, a graded dirt track passable in most vehicles in dry conditions, runs about 25 kilometres from the highway junction near Rachel.
+The road dead-ends at the base perimeter: orange markers, a cattle grid, cameras on poles, and white guard vehicles visible in the distance.
+If you get too close, the guards will approach.
+The whole exercise takes about 10 minutes and is not dramatic in the way the mythology suggests.

 Rachel, Nevada

-Rachel is the closest town to the base: population around 54 people, depending on who has moved in or out recently.
-The Little A’Le’Inn (pronounced “little alien”) is the only functioning restaurant and bar.
-It has alien-themed decor, an alien burger, and genuinely decent food given its location.
-Rooms are available at the attached motel (around USD 60-80 per night).
-The guest book goes back decades and includes entries from Japanese tour groups, German journalists, and apparent regulars who return every few years.
-It is one of those American roadside places that has accidentally become a cultural institution.
+Rachel is the nearest town to the base: population around 54 people, depending on recent arrivals and departures.
+The Little A’Le’Inn (pronounced “little alien”) is the only functioning restaurant and bar, with alien-themed decor, a decent alien burger, and rooms for around USD 60 to 80 per night.
+The guest book goes back decades and includes Japanese tour groups, German journalists, and apparent regulars who return every few years.
+It is one of those American roadside places that has accidentally become a cultural institution without trying to be anything other than what it is.

 Stargazing

-This is the serious reason to come to the Groom Lake area.
-The Nevada desert at 1,500m elevation, with no city light for 100km in any direction, produces some of the darkest skies accessible by road in the continental United States.
-The Milky Way is visible to the naked eye on clear nights.
-Bring a sleeping bag, pull off on any dirt track off the ET Highway, and lie on your back.
-The clarity is striking.
-Clear nights outnumber cloudy ones about 4:1 in the summer months.
+This is the genuine reason to make the trip.
+The Nevada desert at 1,500 metres elevation, with no city light for 100 kilometres in any direction, produces some of the darkest accessible skies in the continental United States.
+The Milky Way is visible to the naked eye on clear nights with a clarity that people who have only seen it from the suburbs cannot anticipate.
+Pull off on any dirt track off the ET Highway after dark, lie on the ground, and look up.
+Clear nights outnumber cloudy ones about 4 to 1 in summer months.

-Coming from Las Vegas, take US-93 north to Alamo, then NV-318 north and NV-375 west.
-The drive to Rachel takes about 2.5 hours.
-Fill your tank in Alamo or Crystal Springs; Rachel has no petrol station.
+From Las Vegas, take US-93 north to Alamo, then NV-318 north and NV-375 west to Rachel: about 2.5 hours.
+Fill the tank in Alamo or Crystal Springs; Rachel has no petrol station.
 Mobile signal is nonexistent for most of the journey.
-Temperatures exceed 40°C in July and August; carry more water than you think you need and do not rely on finding any.
+Temperatures exceed 40 degrees Celsius in July and August; carry significantly more water than you think you will need.
+Do not rely on finding any.